knocklabs/docs/pages/send-and-manage-data/objects.md

 We'll start with an overview of objects and how to use them, then we'll walk through two common use cases for objects: Slack channel notifications and handling mutable data on long-running notifications (such as digests.)

-**Note:** objects are an advanced feature within Knock.
+**Note:** Objects are an advanced feature within Knock.
 You can send multi-channel notifications across all channel types (except Slack) without touching the Objects API.
 If you're just getting started, we'd recommend coming back to objects when you've already started to leverage a few channels using Knock.

 ## An overview of objects

 Objects are a powerful and flexible way to ensure Knock always has the most up-to-date information required to send your notifications.
 They also enable you to send notifications to non-user recipients.

 You can use objects to:
+- send out-of-app notifications to non-user recipients (such as a Slack channels)
 - send in-app notifications to non-user resources in your product (the activity feed you see on a Notion page is a good example)
-- send out-of-app notifications to non-user recipients (such as a Slack channels)
 - reference mutable data in your notification templates (such as when a user edits a comment before a notification is sent)

+**Note:** As of today, our objects API support for in-app notifications and mutable data referencing is in beta.
+If you're interested in using this functionality, please reach out and let us know via the feedback button at the top of this page.

 <!--
 <div style="display: flex; width: 100%; border-radius: 3px; border-width: 1px; border-style: solid; border-color: transparent; background: rgba(235, 236, 237, 0.3); padding: 16px 16px 16px 12px; margin-bottom: 24px;">